edgelesssys/contrast/dev-docs/user-manual.md

 ## The Contrast Coordinator

-The Contrast Coordinator is the central remote attestation component of a Contrast deployment.
-It's a certificate authority and issues certificates for workload pods running inside confidential containers.
-The Coordinator is configured with a *manifest*, a configuration file that holds the reference values of all other parts of a deployment.
-The Coordinator ensures that your app's topology adheres to your specified manifest.
-It verifies the identity and integrity of all your services and establishes secure, encrypted communication channels between the different parts of your deployment.
-As your app needs to scale, the Coordinator transparently verifies new instances and then provides them with mesh credentials.
+The Contrast Coordinator is the central remote attestation service of a Contrast deployment.
+It runs inside a confidential container inside your cluster.
+The Coordinator can be verified via remote attestation, and a Contrast deployment is self-contained.
+The Coordinator is configured with a *manifest*, a configuration file containing the reference attestation values of your deployment.
+It ensures that your deployment's topology adheres to your specified manifest by verifying the identity and integrity of all confidential pods inside the deployment.
+The Coordinator is also a certificate authority and issues certificates for your workload pods during the attestation procedure.
+Your workload pods can establish secure, encrypted communication channels between themselves based on these certificates and the Coordinator as the root CA.
+As your app needs to scale, the Coordinator transparently verifies new instances and then provides them with their certificates to join the deployment.

-To verify your deployment, the remote attestation of the Coordinator and its manifest offers a single remote attestation statement for your entire deployment.
-Anyone can use this to verify the integrity of your distributed app, making it easier to assure stakeholders of your app's security.
+To verify your deployment, the Coordinator's remote attestation statement combined with the manifest offers a concise single remote attestation statement for your entire deployment.
+A third party can use this to verify the integrity of your distributed app, making it easy to assure stakeholders of your app's identity and integrity.

+## The Manifest

+The manifest is the configuration file for the Coordinator, defining your confidential deployment.
+It is automatically generated from your deployment by the Contrast CLI.
+It currently consists of the following parts:

+* *Policies*: The identities of your Pods, represented by the hashes of their respective runtime policies.
+* *Reference Values*: The remote attestation reference values for the Kata confidential micro-VM that is the runtime environment of your Pods.
+* *WorkloadOwnerKeyDigest*: The workload owner's public key digest.
+Used for authenticating subsequent manifest updates.

+## Runtime Policies

+Runtime Policies are a mechanism to enable the use of the (untrusted) Kubernetes API for orchestration while ensuring the confidentiality and integrity of your confidential containers.
+They allow us to enforce the integrity of your containers' runtime environment as defined in your deployment files.
+The runtime policy mechanism is based on the Open Policy Agent (OPA) and translates the Kubernetes deployment YAMLs into OPA's Rego policy language.
+The Kata Agent inside the confidential micro-VM then enforces the policy by only acting on permitted requests.
+The Contrast CLI provides the tooling for automatically translating Kubernetes deployment YAMLs into OPA's Rego policy language.

+The trust chain goes as follows:

+1. The Contrast CLI generates a policy and attaches it to the pod definition.
+2. Kubernetes schedules the pod on a node with kata-cc-isolation runtime.
+3. Containerd takes the node, starts the Kata Shim and creates the pod sandbox.
+4. The Kata runtime starts a CVM with the policy's digest as `HOSTDATA`.
+5. The Kata runtime sets the policy using the `SetPolicy` method.
+6. The Kata agent verifies that the incoming policy's digest matches `HOSTDATA`.
+7. The CLI sets a manifest in the Contrast Coordinator, including a list of permitted policies.
+8. The Contrast Coordinator verifies that the started pod has a permitted policy hash in its `HOSTDATA` field.

+After the last step, we know that the policy has not been tampered with and, thus, that the workload is as intended.

 ## The Contrast Initializer

 Contrast provides an Initializer that handles the remote attestation on the workload side transparently and fetches the workload certificate.
-The Initializer runs as init container before your workload is started.
+The Initializer runs as an init container before your workload is started.

 ## How to deploy emojivoto in Contrast

 ### Prerequisites

 Install the latest version of the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/).
-[Login to your account](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli) which has permissions to create an AKS cluster, by
+[Login to your account](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli), which has the permissions to create an AKS cluster, by
 executing:

 ```sh